“In fashion, the tech pack is the single most important piece of information you need.“

 No Tech Pack = No Plan

 If you wanted to build a house, you wouldn’t just pick a spot of land and start building.
 You need a plan, a good one.
-It need to tell the configuration of the rooms, the materials, the fixtures and finishes.
+It needs to tell the configuration of the rooms, the materials, the fixtures and finishes.
 You can’t walk up to a contractor and ask, “How much is a house?”.
 Imagine the look on his face!
-You can imagine that garment manufacturers feel much the same way.
+So, you can imagine that garment manufacturers feel much the same way.

 A Tech Pack is the Blueprint for Your Design

 I’m not throwing shade at those starting out and don’t know how to do a fashion tech pack (or fashion tech specs, as some people call them).
 I’m not even saying that someone has to know how to design anything.
 In fact, as a product developer, we prefer it!
 What I am saying is this: